scrtlabs/enigma-docker-network-deprecated/README.md

 ## Usage

-After cloning this repository, the first time you try to run the network, it's recommended that you build all the images, and make sure there are no errors, by
-running:

-``$ docker-compose build``

-Then, you launch the ``Enigma Docker Network`` by running:
+After cloning this repository, launch the ``Enigma Docker Network`` by running:

 ``$ ./launch.bash``